 … and some ticks can transmit disease-causing agents, like the ones that cause Lyme disease.

-TICKS CONTROL AND ONE HEALTH
+TICK CONTROL AND ONE HEALTH

 In simple terms, One Health is the concept that multiple groups work together to better protect human health.
 An example of One Health is the approach to the monitoring and management of Lyme disease, where through ongoing information sharing, veterinary, medical, and public health professionals can work together to help increase overall awareness and reduce the risk of exposure to ticks.